lethek/FFmpeg.Loader/README.md

 //Returns an instance with additional search-locations.
 This method can be chained as many times as necessary.
 //Values provided in searchPaths are expected to be either absolute or relative to the directory containing the FFmpegLoader assembly.
 FFmpegLoaderSearch ThenSearchPaths(params string[] searchPaths);

+//Returns an instance with additional search-locations.
+This method can be chained as many times as necessary.
+//Paths are read from the specified envVar; the appropriate PATH separator for each OS is recognized and handled (":" on Linux & OSX, ";" on Windows)
+FFmpegLoaderSearch ThenSearchEnvironmentPaths(string envVar = "PATH");

 //Locates a specific FFmpeg library with a specific version.
 Returns null if no matching library is found.
 IFileInfo Find(string name, int version);